Sterile Processing Technician

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||31.6%|

 |Some College Courses||14.2%|

 Online Sterile Processing Technician Programs

-In the 2018-2019 academic year, 62 schools offered some type of sterile processing technology/technician program.
+In 2018-2019, 62 schools offered a sterile processing technology/technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Professional Practice)||0||0|